kryptokrona/kryptokrona-docs/guides/Using-trtlbot-plus-plus.md

 When you get tipped, the sender sends the desired amount plus 0.1 TRTL, pulled from his tipjar wallet balance, directly to your registered wallet (if you haven't registered a wallet, you can't receive tips).
 It also reacts to the message on which the person was tipped (`.tip 1 @RockSteady#7588`) with ![moneywings](guides/images/trtlbot-plus-plus/rsz_money_with_wings.png)

-It *does not* send the TRTL to your tipjar balance.
-It sends it *directly* to your **wallet**.
-This is to ensure that more and more TRTL is introduced into the ecosystem, rather than the same TRTL being circulated around.

 - If you try to tip someone who isn't registered, the bot will react with :sos: and PM him with instructions on how to register their wallet and tip.

 ## Security of trtlbot++'s tipjar (wallet)